wordofwarning/wordofwarning.org/current/2016-worksahead/islam/index.md

 #### In Brief
 "When I was little, I used to hang out at my dad's restaurant most weekends, back when they used to stay open until 5am.
 After a hard days toil running round like I owned the place I would fall asleep to the CCTV, my body on the chest freezer and my head resting on a pile of tablecloths."

-*Daughters of the Curry Revolution* is an exploration into her dad's life; from his journey to this country, to his journey to this day.
+*Daughters of the Curry Revolution* is an exploration of her dad's life; from his journey to this country, to his journey to this day.

 #### Venue + Booking Details for Compact Edition
 Dates: Friday 3 + Saturday 4 June 2016, 5pm + 6pm (*limited capacity, repeats*)